BrandonSCorry/Bamazon/README.md

 1. Next, you'll be prompted to enter the quantity of item you'd like to purchase.
 If successful, you'll be notified of the total cost of your purchase.
 In the example below, I'm purchasing 3 sets of 32GB ram for $3000.
   ![Third instruction](/images/3rd_instruction.png)

 1. After a few moments, you'll be prompted to Return to the Bamazon Store or exit the app.
-Enter 1 to return to store, and enter 2 to exit.
+Enter 1 to return to store, or enter 2 to exit.
   ![Fourth instruction](/images/4th_instruction.png)